cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 In this set of exercise we will continue to explore [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) and use a Shared Library of **custom steps** to:
 - make our Declarative Pipeline more readable
-- build a Docker image for the **helloworld-nodejs** app with [Kaniko](https://github.com/GoogleContainerTools/kaniko)
+- build a Docker image for the **helloworld-nodejs** app with [Kaniko](https://github.com/GoogleContainerTools/kaniko) - a tool to build container images without a Docker daemon; perfect for a Kubernetes cluster
 - push that Docker image to an [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/)
 - deploy the **helloworld-nodejs** app to Kubernetes.

-But before we do all of that we will update the **nodejs-app/Jenkinsfile.template** Pipeline script to be more dynamic - and then build a Shared Library **custom step** to improve on that example.
+But before we do all of that we will update the **nodejs-app/Jenkinsfile.template** Pipeline script to be more dynamic - and then create a Shared Library **custom step** to improve on that example.

 We will also take a look at the [CloudBees Core Cross Team Collaboration feature](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/#) and how it can improve team collaboration by connecting Team Pipelines across Masters to deliver software faster.